 We head along the bank, up river to get away from painful organised holiday fun, and then past the weekend hippies camping, playing guitars.
 And after a 20 minutes or so walk we set up a tent ourselves, just above the gushing springs and the cave that opens up towards Hades.

-The river is clear and frighteningly cold to stand in, the trees hang happily, kingfisher fly, the noise downriver from the crowds slowly ends as the sun dies, an apricot tinge, and the river becomes ours.
+The river is clear and frighteningly cold to stand in, the noise downriver from the crowds slowly ends as the sun dies and the river becomes ours.

 Even the nature seems unprepared for outside invasion; birds pecking in the rough road haven’t learnt to fly from our on-coming car, a cat wakes on a wall and looks left, right, left again, utterly outraged at its peace being disturbed.

-There is one taverna in the small village of Choika. looking down again on the plain.
+There is one taverna in the small village of Choika, looking down again on the plain.
 Happily it is full of locals.
 Good meats, wines, farmers, a family, a priest, a smack of cards, a clatter of backgammon.
-A world away from the world below.
+A world away from the world of holiday fun below.

 Early next day we head away from Acheron even higher into the mountains.

 The road winds us with dramatic, vertiginous views up towards Souli.